Credit Control and Credit management

 Download our business plan template

-- Keep an audit trail – Software / bookkeeping services will enable you to keep an audit trail of all transactions and processes.
+- Keep an audit trail – Software / bookkeeping services will enable you to keep an audit trail of all transactions and processes, but also keep notes of all correspondence and conversations as a record to be able to refer back to later.

 - Non-payment action – It is vital to introduce non-payment procedures, this can be anything from phone calls, reminder letters and suspension of service.